Three-decker (house)

-During the late 19th and early 20th centuries, tens of thousands of three-deckers were constructed, mostly in New England, as an economical means of housing the thousands of newly arrived immigrant workers who filled the factories of the area.
-The economics of the three-decker are simple: the cost of the land, basement and roof are spread among three or six apartments, which typically have identical floor plans.
-The three-decker apartment house was seen as an alternative to the row-housing built in other cities of Northeastern United States during this period, such as in New York City, Boston, Philadelphia, Baltimore, and Washington, D.C.
+During the late 19th and early 20th centuries, tens of thousands of three-deckers were constructed, mostly in New England, as a cheap means of housing the thousands of newly arrived immigrant workers who filled the region’s factories.
+A typical three-decker contained three apartments, usually with identical floor plans.
+The three-decker apartment house was seen as an alternative to narrow single-unit row-housing built in other cities of Northeastern United States during this period, such as New York City, Boston, Philadelphia, Baltimore, and Washington, D.C.

+Originally, extended families often lived in two or all three floors.
+Some three-deckers were divided into six units.

+Three-deckers often account for a disproportionate number of structure fires.